Julia-XAI/ImageNetDataset.jl/README.md

 Custom transformations can be implemented by extending `AbstractTransformation`.

-To apply a transformation outside of the `ImageNet` dataset, e.g. to preprocess a single image add a given `path`, run
+To apply a transformation outside of the `ImageNet` dataset, e.g. to preprocess a single image at a given `path`, run

 ```julia
 transform(tfm, path)